Migrating Plugins

 params: {

-defaultPath: '/foo',
+path: '/foo',

-// you can reuse the existing routeRef
+// You can reuse the existing routeRef.

-routeRef: convertLegacyRouteRef(rootRouteRef),
+routeRef: rootRouteRef,

 // these inputs usually match the props required by the component.